From Sunday, May 10 through Tuesday, May 12. For public safety, certain hiking trails are restricted from 8 a.m. to 5 p.m.

 Public Input Opportunity

-You can also provide your insights using the study feedback form and interactive map activity that will be open through Friday, May 29.
-(LINK TO FOLLOW)
+Everyone is invited to share insights using the study feedback form and interactive map activity that will be open through Friday, May 29. (see link above)